Kerolos-Noshy/verilog_testbench_generator/README.md

 # Verilog testbench generator
 ## Overview
-This project is a Python script that generates a Verilog testbench file using the HDLVerilog library.
+This project is a Python script that generates a Verilog testbench file using the HDLParse library.
 The generated testbench can be used to simulate the behavior of a digital logic design described in Verilog.

 ## Installation
 - To use this script, you will need to have Python and the HDLVerilog library installed on your system.